Hoyasumii/bee-movie/README.md

 You know, I don't even like honey!
 I don't eat it!

 We need to talk!
-He's just a littl
+He's just a little